yireo/yireo-slides/slides/mug/zurich/pwa.md

 ---
 # Why GraphQL?
 ~ Introduced in Magento 2.3
-~ Better API than REST
+~ More performant/flexible than REST
 ~ You only receive what you request
-~ Multiple queries in 1 request
+~ Multiple requests in 1 HTTP request
+~ Commands, Queries, Mutations

 ---
 # Current state of PWA